nepiskopos/AzWrap/docs/wrapper_documentation_part3.md

 **Key Methods**:
 - `get_blob_names()`: Lists all blob names in the container
 - `get_blobs()`: Lists all blobs with their properties
+- `process_blob_by_type(blob_name)`: Processes blob files of type "MS_WORD", "MS_EXCEL", "PDF", or just plain text, and returns their content in the appropriate format

 **Usage Example**:
 ```python